python/cpython/Doc/library/asyncio-task.rst

    All coroutines in the *fs* list are automatically scheduled as Tasks.

-   If *return_exceptions* is ``True``, exceptions in the Tasks/Futures are treated the same as successful results, and gathered in the result list.
+   If *return_exceptions* is ``True``, exceptions are treated the same as successful results, and gathered in the result list.
    Otherwise, the first raised exception is immediately propagated to the returned Future.

-   If the outer Future is *cancelled*, all submitted Tasks/Futures (that have not completed yet) are also *cancelled*.
+   If ``gather`` is *cancelled*, all submitted Tasks and Futures (that have not completed yet) are also *cancelled*.

-   If any child is *cancelled*, it is treated as if it raised :exc:`CancelledError` -- the outer Future is **not** cancelled in this case.
+   If any Task/Future from the *fs* list is *cancelled*, it is treated as if it raised :exc:`CancelledError` -- the ``gather`` call is **not** cancelled in this case.
 This is to prevent the cancellation of one submitted Task/Future to cause other Tasks/Futures to be cancelled.

-   All futures must share the same event loop.

    .. versionchanged:: 3.7
       If the *gather* itself is cancelled, the cancellation is